 When we design a portfolio, it typically checks all those boxes I mentioned, with large, small, medium, international stocks, bonds etc. We usually end up with thousands of different underlying holdings to give us true diversification.
 This one simple trick will make all the difference the next time the market crashes.

 In summary, if you aren’t able to handle the market downturn emotionally with your current asset mix, it can derail all your plans before you even get started.

 And second, when you diversify using the right asset allocation strategy that’s been stress tested to handle a market downturn, that’s what can give you the confidence that you will survive and thrive in retirement.

 It is up to you to educate yourself thoroughly and make sure you know what you’re facing before it happens and put a plan in place that you can live with and be confident in.

 Do you truly know how much risk you’re currently taking?

 Do you know what would happen in another market crash?

 it’s time to focus on answering these questions, to help you do that we have two options.

 Check out our free planning process to see if it might help you get the answers you deserve.

-Or check out our webinar HERE to see several other mistakes that can cost you thousands if not more in retirement, and make sure you aren’t letting these simple mistakes eat away at your future security.
+Or check out our free case study HERE to see several other mistakes that can cost you thousands if not more in retirement, and make sure you aren’t letting these simple mistakes eat away at your future security.